sdingcn/closure/README.md

 Variables are references to objects and are immutable once bound.
 Garbage collection (GC) runs when 80% of the reserved heap space is occupied, and if GC cannot reduce the occupancy to be smaller than 80%, the reservation will grow.
-The full semantic reference is the interpreter code.

 ## usage